prowler-cloud/prowler/README.md

 - GDPR [gdpr] Read more [here](#gdpr-checks)
 - HIPAA [hipaa] Read more [here](#hipaa-checks)
 - Trust Boundaries [trustboundaries] Read more [here](#trust-boundaries-checks)
 - Secrets
-- PCI-DSS
-- ISO-27001
 - Internet exposed resources
 - EKS-CIS
-- FFIEC
-- SOC2
-- ENS (Esquema Nacional de Seguridad of Spain)
+- Also includes PCI-DSS, ISO-27001, FFIEC, SOC2, ENS (Esquema Nacional de Seguridad of Spain).

 With Prowler you can:

-- get a direct colorful or monochrome report
+- Get a direct colorful or monochrome report
-- a HTML, CSV, JUNIT, JSON or JSON ASFF format report
+- A HTML, CSV, JUNIT, JSON or JSON ASFF format report
-- send findings directly to Security Hub
+- Send findings directly to Security Hub
-- run specific checks and groups or create your own
+- Run specific checks and groups or create your own
-- check multiple AWS accounts in parallel or sequentially
+- Check multiple AWS accounts in parallel or sequentially
-- and more!
+- And more!
 Read examples below

 ## High level architecture